Jolin Tsai & Director Wu welcome you to Taiwan (IMM 26 Apr 08). Part 2 of 2..

 We moved ahead..
 A couple sat close to my secret spot and we exchanged smiles.
 Hmm, there was a small package right there on the stone block where I want to sit.
 Looking closer - it was a wrapped-up (read: soiled) kid’s diaper!
 Yikes!
 No wonder no one was there!

 Nothing funny smelling so far..
-That’s it.
+That was it.
 We began our wait, at this strategic vantage point hehe.. ;)

 It was a scorching hot afternoon.
 Everyone was feeling the humidity on their skins but the mood was generally mild and light-hearted.
 While the activities created a fair-like buzz, the the guy emcee onstage jested to a quiet audience in their patient anticipation..